Free Resource

 • Use “To Whom It May Concern” unless you have no choice.

-• Copy/paste the same letter to every company.
+• Copy and paste the same letter everywhere.

 • Say “I’m a hard worker” without proof.

-• Only talk about yourself — tie to their needs.
+• Only talk about yourself without connecting to their needs.

-• Write a full page or dense block of text.
+• Write a dense full page of text.

 • Be overly casual or robotic.